About the Program

 - Developing public documentation for information security services offered to the campus

-- Performing data collection and management tasks during implementation of new GRC tools and processes
+- Performing data collection and management tasks during the implementation of new GRC tools and processes

 - Researching new and emerging threats to campus electronic systems and recommending specific actions to campus IT support staff